-- Requirements to Complete your Level II Clinical Experience
+- Requirements to Complete Level I Clinical Experience

 Prior to and at the completion of level I, teacher candidates will be required to complete a self-assessment tool.